Author Archives for Fly Fisher Fitness

 March 9, 2026 3:17 pm Published by Comments Off on Engineered for Longevity

-In one of the harshest environments on Earth, the bowhead does not merely survive.
-The bowhead whale is now considered a model of longevity.
+In one of the harshest environments on Earth, the bowhead whale does not merely survive.
+The bowhead is now considered a model of longevity.
 Its slow metabolism, late maturity, and low reproductive rate reflect a different biological strategy—one that does not rush.
 It invests in durability.
 It builds systems that resist disease, adapt to stress, and repair damage over time.

 Food Is Making You Sick